Temple ruins dedicated to Emperor Augustus

 39. As a result, such a sharp contention arose between them that they parted from one another.
 And Barnabas took Mark and sailed to Cyprus; 40.
 But Paul chose Silas and departed, after being committed to the grace of God by the brethren (Acts 15:35 - 40, HBFV).

-The Apostle Paul visited the city during his first, second and third missionary journeys.
-During his second journey he took with him to Antioch a new traveling companion named Timothy.
-Having met Paul in Lystra, Timothy would become a valuable aid in spreading the gospel and eventually be Paul's most trusted friend.
-He would be with Paul until the very end of his life, when the apostle was martyred by the Romans.
+It was during his second journey, just before visiting Antioch, that Paul met a new traveling companion named Timothy.
+Raised in a Bible-believing family (2Timothy 1:5) Timothy would become a valuable aid in spreading the gospel and eventually become Paul's most trusted friend.
+He would be with the apostle Paul until the very end when he was martyred by the Romans.